-The measure of skidding resistance, as used in this study, is defined as the coefficient of longitudinal force (quotient of braking force and vertical wheel load), such as is found on wet road-surfaces according to the standard measuring process "retarded wheel", between a standard measuring wheel and a road surface.
-The drift angel is 0° .
+The measure of skidding resistance, as used in this study, is defined as the coefficient of longitudinal force (quotient of braking force and vertical wheel load), such as is found on wet road-surfaces according to the standard measuring process retarded wheel, between a standard measuring wheel and a road-surface.
 The measuring wheel is 5.60 x 13" and has a natural rubber running surface with a V83 profile.
-Under a tyre load of 200 kgf the tyre tension amounts to 2 kgf/cm2 (the units are those as found in practice).
+Under a tyre load of 2000N the tyre tension amounts to 2.10^5 N/m2.
 A water film, 0.5 mm thick, is spread over the road-surface to be measured.
 The measuring wheel is pulled at a constant speed of 50 km/hr over the wet road-surface.
 By means of gearing it is made to rotate at such an angular speed, that skidding resistance can be measured with a forward slip of 86%.